 The sample screenshot below shows the Benchmark results (highlighted) for the prior week for your team.

 Or, you can compare your insights to your company or your selected peers' team, for the same filtered period.

 If you selected a 12 week time filter, you can only compare results to either your peers' teams or your company, for the same time period.

 If you have the Insights Business Leader role assigned: You can only set 1 week or 4 week prior time periods as your benchmark.
 If you selected a 12 week time filter, you can't select a 12 week benchmark.

 If you're enabled as a Group Manager and you're an Insights Business Leader: You can select any of the benchmark options described above.

-Insight details is your jumping-off point to explore context about your measured results.
-When you select Show details, Viva Insights brings you to the insight drill-down page.
+Select the card itself to dive deeper into the measured results.
+When you select the card, Viva Insights brings you to the insight drill-down page.
 This page contains information like trend lines, peer comparisons, comparisons across groups within your organization, and distributions.

 About comparisons across groups: if a team that reports into you doesn't meet the minimum group size set by your Insights admin, then granular data for that team won't be available.

 Three-dot menu for sharing